Migrating from the dictionary-based API

 })

-This shortcut works so long as none of the arguments clashes with python keywords.
-Examples from clashes include from
+This shortcut works so long as none of the arguments clashes with a python keyword.
+Examples of clashes include from.

 dri.channels.create_channel(